django-rea/rea-app/README.md

 ## Running in production mode

+In order to run for production, you need to configure the correct environment variables.
+This has to be done both when building the code and when running the webserver, as some configuration is compiled into the packaged JS files whilst others are read during execution of the pre-render webserver.
+Simply set the appropriate values in the below string and prepend it to each command you run.

+    NODE_ENV=production PORT=3000 WEB_BASEURL=http://localhost:3000 ASSET_BASEURL=http://localhost:3000

-First, build the app by running `npm run build`.
+First, build the app by running the build command.
 This will generate packaged assets into the `dist` folder within the app package.

+    {ENV_SETTINGS} npm run build

-To run the webserver, replace the variables in the following command with those relevant to your installation and run it:
+To run the webserver, use the `serve` command:

-    NODE_ENV=production PORT=3000 ASSETS_PORT=3001 WEB_BASEURL=http://localhost:30000 ASSET_BASEURL=http://localhost:3001 npm run serve
+    {ENV_SETTINGS} npm run serve

-Note that the asset server is separate to the pre-render webserver and as such it needs to run off a different port.
+That's it!